colinhoad/psion-opl-syntax-highlighting/README.md

 ## Installation

-You can add this extension to VS Code manually by using the vsix file.
+You can add this extension to VS Code manually by creating a package and then using the generated vsix file to install.

 From the command line:

+`vsce package`

+This creates the `psion-opl-0.0.1.vsix` file.
+You can then install it into VS Code as follows:

 `code --install-extension psion-opl-0.0.1.vsix`